When battle begins, apt adventurers don't wait to be hit by the enemy—they take defense into their own hands by dodging, blocking, and parrying.

 Critical Ranges: If your attacker would normally score a critical hit on a roll of 19 or 20, then their attack is a critical hit on a 1 or 2, and so forth.

 Here we see Valiant, Sarien, and Clanda being attacked by three orcs.
-Where the GM would normally be rolling attack rolls for the monster, the players make defense rolls to avoid the incoming attacks.
+Where the GM would normally be rolling attack rolls for the monster, the players instead make defense rolls to avoid the incoming attacks.